 Kazuo Ishiguro, The Remains of the Day.
 Don’t let the name fool you: Ishiguro is thoroughly English.
 In this modern novel of manners and missed opportunities, a butler goes for a drive and considers the larger meaning of his life’s journey.

 Ian McEwan, Atonement.
 A magisterial novel of England during WWII, Atonement is a love story, a war story, a study of social class, and surprisingly, an insightful exploration of writing and why it matters.
-It all comes together in McEwan’s moving tale.
+Our IB journey comes full circle in McEwan’s moving tale.